nearform/titus/docs/contributing/README.md

 #### Serving in other ways
 Our documentation builds on the fly.
 This means all you need to do is serve the docs folder.
 Any program or cli tool used for serving a folder will work; __as long as it can handle hash routing__.

 Another popular module for serving files is `serve` on npm.
-This can be installed via
+This can be installed via:

 ```sh
 npm install  -g docsify-cli
 ```

-and ran, with hash router support like so,
+and ran, with hash router support like so:

 ```sh
 serve -s -l 4000 docs
 ```

-Which will produce,
+Which will produce:

 ```sh
 ┌──────────────────────────────────────────────────┐